claymorean/FrameWork/README.md

-# SelfM
+# SuCMS
-A new moudle for myself to improve
+A new CMS for myself to improve